What is Adult Disability Payment?

 Yes.
 A person with a terminal illness will be entitled to the highest rate of the care component and mobility component, regardless of the period of time for which they have had a terminal illness.
 If the person is terminally ill, Adult Disability Payment will be paid weekly in advance.

-How can they apply?
+How can I apply?

-How can people contact Social Security Scotland?
+How can I contact Social Security Scotland?

-Text Relay Service (for the hard of hearing):
+Text Relay Service (for the hard of hearing)